 3.2 Objective 2 Visualization affect/discomfort on the use of laptop computer

-The figure 3 shows respondents discomfort feeling when visualizing laptop computer especially on shoulder, neck, back and eyes while, some dissatisfy with arms and wrist.
-As defined by Helander and Zhang cited in [15], unpleasant experience as not being at ease, fatiguing, straining, smarting, hurting – all term that indicate some degree of discomfort.
+The figure 3 shows respondents highly discomfort feeling when visualizing laptop computer on eyes, hand and wrists 70%, while neck, back, arms and thigh 60%.
+Also moderately discomfort with head and thigh.
+As defined by Helander and Zhang cited in [17], unpleasant experience as not being at ease, fatiguing, straining, smarting, hurting – all term that indicate some degree of discomfort.

 Figure 3 Discomfort feeling when visualizing laptop in no desk setting